tlswg/tls13-spec/draft-ietf-tls-tls13.md

 protocol_version
 : The protocol version the peer has attempted to negotiate is recognized but not supported.
 (For example, old protocol versions might be avoided for security reasons.)
-This message is always fatal.
+This alert is always fatal.

 insufficient_security
 : Returned instead of "handshake_failure" when a negotiation has failed specifically because the server requires ciphers more secure than those supported by the client.
-This message is always fatal.
+This alert is always fatal.

 internal_error
 : An internal error unrelated to the peer or the correctness of the protocol (such as a memory allocation failure) makes it impossible to continue.
-This message is always fatal.
+This alert is always fatal.

 user_canceled
 : This handshake is being canceled for some reason unrelated to a protocol failure.
 If the user cancels an operation after the handshake is complete, just closing the connection by sending a "close_notify" is more appropriate.
 This alert should be followed by a "close_notify".
-This message is generally a warning.
+This alert is generally a warning.

 no_renegotiation
 : Sent by the client in response to a HelloRequest or by the server in response to a ClientHello after initial handshaking.
 Versions of TLS prior to TLS 1.3 supported renegotiation of a previously established connection; TLS 1.3 removes this feature.
-This message is always fatal.
+This alert is always fatal.

 unsupported_extension
-: sent by clients that receive an extended ServerHello containing an extension that they did not put in the corresponding ClientHello.
+: Sent by clients that receive an extended ServerHello containing an extension that they did not put in the corresponding ClientHello.
-  This message is always fatal.
+  This alert is always fatal.
 {:br }

 New Alert values are assigned by IANA as described in {{iana-considerations}}.